dotnet/dotnet-monitor/documentation/api/parameters.md

 - `dotnet-monitor` must be set to `Listen` mode, and the target application must start suspended.
 See [diagnostic port configuration](../configuration/diagnostic-port-configuration.md) for information on how to do this.
 - The target application must have [`ILogger`](https://learn.microsoft.com/dotnet/api/microsoft.extensions.logging.ilogger) available via [ASP.NET Core's dependency injection](https://learn.microsoft.com/aspnet/core/mvc/controllers/dependency-injection).
 - This feature relies on a hosting startup assembly.
 If the target application [disabled automatic loading](https://learn.microsoft.com/aspnet/core/fundamentals/host/platform-specific-configuration#disable-automatic-loading-of-hosting-startup-assemblies) of these, this feature will not be available.
+- This feature relies on a [ICorProfilerCallback](https://docs.microsoft.com/dotnet/framework/unmanaged-api/profiling/icorprofilercallback-interface) implementation.
+If the target application is already using an `ICorProfiler` that isn't notify-only, this feature will not be available.
 - If a target application is using .NET 7 then the `dotnet-monitor` startup hook must be configured.
 This is automatically done in .NET 8+.

 ## Additional Notes